Kpriya8835/Movie-Ticket-Booking/README.md

-Movie Ticket Booking
-A Basic Movie Ticket Booking System.
+Movie Ticket Booking: A Basic Movie Ticket Booking System.
 Best suited for someone who is a beginner in Java full stack development.

 About
 The Software system is an online movie ticket booking system where customers can book seats according to their preference.